brodrickbaker/AirBRB/README.md

 # `AirBRB`

 ## About
-* AirBrB is my first solo project at App Academy, this project was essentially a clone of AirBnB with my own styling flair
+* AirBRB is my first solo project at App Academy, this project was essentially a clone of AirBnB with my own styling flair

 * Live Link https://airbrb-c48c.onrender.com/